aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 You can do this with a single request by using `transform="auto"`.
 This will instruct any Parameter to to infer its type based on the suffix and transform it accordingly.

+???+ info
-!!! info "`transform="auto"` feature is available across all providers, including the high level functions"
+    `transform="auto"` feature is available across all providers, including the high level functions.

 === "transform_auto.py"